Last Update to this page: November 28, 2016

 This span of river between Inspiration Falls and the headwaters of the Congo is littered with a few safari props (a later addition) and accompanied by the sound of unseen frogs.
 While this area was originally going to feature a Marc Davis gag way more zany than frogs, the frogs actually did exist – hence the reference to bullfrogs in the above pre-opening ride description.
 I had reason to suspect this was true since 1986, but it took 20 years to get the matter resolved.
 Back when I was trained to work the ride, I saw several attraction maps that were labeled, “Key Plan – Animated Figure Location.”
 Below is one that I scanned and cleaned up a little (click the image for a larger version).
 There are notations for figures F21, F21A through F21D, F22 and F22A through F22E.
 But there were no figures in those locations and the maps didn’t indicate what they were supposed to be.
 The Jungle Cruise maintenance manual proved the the frogs had been built via black and white images, but by all indications they were never actually installed.
 Countless inquiries later, a firsthand confirmation that the frogs were once in the ride finally materialized in 2007 via a co-founder of WDW’s Artist Prep department named Lee Nesler.
 Nesler related, through former WDW cast member Dave Ensign, that those frogs were an original (1971) Jungle Cruise component.
 He said, however, that then-WDW Operations chief Dick Nunis believed the frogs looked “hokey,” so they were removed just a few months into the ride’s tenure.
 They were never used again.
 All that remains now is the sound of their croaking (see audio link at the bottom of this page) and one cousin who hopped away to another corner of the park.
 His story will continue later.

 Even though no one expects WDW will ever put frogs back into the ride, it is now possible for the world to see some of them in perpetuity.
 The third image below is a documentation photo from Imagineering.
 It shows a mother frog and two juveniles perched with toadstools atop a fake rock.
-The fourth image is a detail from the ride's maintenance manual.
+The fourth image is a detail from the ride’s maintenance manual.
 Click on the images for closer looks; these frogs were not only cuter than cute, they moved!
 The adults opened their mouths and actually distended their vocal sacs, while the small ones rocked backward and forward on their legs.
-If that's hokey, so be it.
+If that’s hokey, so be it.
 Also included is an equally rare bit of Davis concept art that was generously contributed by an anonymous supporter.
+Even weirder than the frogs, actually, was a concept Marc Davis came up with for some carnivorous vegetation, but that’s a story for another day.

-You can (and should) read and see a lot more relating to these frogs on my associate Foxxfur's fantastic Passport to Dreams Old & New blog post, which also includes a link to some so-rare-it-hurts film footage of the frogs from Todd McCartney's excellent Retro WDW site:
+You can (and should) read and see a lot more relating to the frogs on my associate Foxxfur’s fantastic Passport to Dreams Old & New blog post, which also includes a link to some so-rare-it-hurts film footage of the frogs from Todd McCartney’s excellent Retro WDW site:

 One might infer from all of this that the Amazon guests see now is a fraction of its former self.
 It remains, nonetheless, a well-orchestrated prelude to the larger animals and action ahead.
 In a way, the enveloping canopy once foreshadowed the boats’ upcoming foray into the Cambodian temple just as Inspiration Falls is still a rippling forecast of Schweitzer Falls.